 All of the options are pre-populated with a default value.
 To submit all changes, click on .

-Click on the Assignments tab to assign this vehicle routing profile to one or more Vehicle groups.
+Click the Vehicle Group Assignments tab to assign this vehicle routing profile to one or more Vehicle groups.